deegrams221/k-b_aviary/README.md

 ### Version: 1.0

-Single page webpage with the client provided information, images, and video.
-Contact form that routes messaged directly to the client's email.
+Single page webpage with the client provided information, and images.
+Contact form that routes messages directly to the client's email.
 Links to the client's various social media pages.
-Formated for desktop, tablet, and mobile views.
+Links to the client's preferred vendors.
+Formatted for desktop, tablet, and mobile views.

 ### Current version: 2.0